CryptocurrencyCheckout/PiratePay/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within PiratePay, please send an e-mail to CryptocurrencyCheckout via [support@cryptocurrencycheckout.com](mailto:support@cryptocurrencycheckout.com).
-All security vulnerabilities will be investigated and addressed.
+If you discover a security vulnerability within PiratePay, please send an e-mail to CryptocurrencyCheckout via [piratepay@cryptocurrencycheckout.com](mailto:piratepay@cryptocurrencycheckout.com).
+All security vulnerabilities will be investigated and addressed in a timely manner.

 ## License